creamakerspace/website/content/faq.md

 We try to stock some of the most common materials and supplies for convenience.
 Most notably, we do sell project plywood (for laser cutting) and filament (for 3D Printing), but in general, we anticipate makers will usually bring their own materials and supplies.

-Commonly stocked supplies include: wood glue, staples, nails, screws, tape, and circuit components (though exact selection varies).
+Commonly stocked supplies include: wood glue, staples, nails, screws, tape, and circuit components (though exact selection and sizes vary).
 We don't charge for trivial quantities of supplies, but if your project uses a non-trivial amount, bring your own supplies, or plan to purchase some from us.

 We also have a collection of "community scraps" left by other members that are available for any projects being made in the space.